 So, how do you know you’re in deep shit

 If you feel like this dog (quite unhappily dressed out), that may be your first hint.
 Or…

 You are in deep shit when…

 - You were a project manager and are now called Epic Owner.
 You are asked to create a Gannt chart with a Feature Roadmap that you guarantee to deliver on time via your company’s Programs or Agile Release Trains – within the given timeframe (wuuuuuuhu!).
 Or…

 - You are running a project which is called an Epic.
 Or…

 - If a Steering Committee ask you to deliver frequent status as activity reports with detailed data that you cannot get from the Program or ART’s agile teams (because they work agile and are measured on delivered working software!).
 Or…

-- Your organization tell you that a Portfolio Layer (e.g. in SAFe or other framework) is taken in use, but with no Lean Portfolio Management – and all projects work with same (high) priority scope
+- Your organization tell you that a Portfolio Layer (e.g. in SAFe or other frameworks) is taken in use, but with no Lean Portfolio Management or similar – and all projects work with same (high) priority scope

 I think you get my point, but read on for a quick recap (or just skip this):

-- Epic Owners belong at the Portfolio Layer.
+- Epic Owners belong at the organisation’s Portfolio Layer/Circle.
 This is especially important to remember in the SAFe framework.

-- The Epic’s Lean Business Case includes the expected high level features and provides enough data for Lean Portfolio Management or similar to give a Go/No-Go for moving the Epic to execution mode – but not until the agile team(s) have enough capacity.
+- The Epic’s Lean Business Case includes the expected high level features and provides enough data for Lean Portfolio Management or similar to give a Go/No-Go (if required) for moving the Epic to execution mode – but not until the agile team(s) have enough capacity.
 In SAFe this is visualized on ART’s Program Kanban, and other frameworks have similar ways to visualize this in order to display full transparancy.

 Let’s be crystal clear:

-- In SAFe we don’t have Steering Committees for Epics (why would we?).
+- We don’t need Steering Committees for Epics (why would we?).
 This goes for all frameworks in any scaled set-up.